p3nt4/PowerShdll/README.md

 ```
 Usage:
 rundll32 PowerShdll,main <script>
+rundll32 PowerShdll,main -h      Display this message
 rundll32 PowerShdll,main -f <path>       Run the script passed as argument
-rundll32 PowerShdll,main -w      Start an interactive console in a new window
+rundll32 PowerShdll,main -w      Start an interactive console in a new window (Default)
 rundll32 PowerShdll,main -i      Start an interactive console in this console
 If you do not have an interractive console, use -n to avoid crashes on output
 ```